clarehchao/3DImageVolumeToMovie/README.md

 - See [here](AVIs/sample.avi) for an sample movie generated from a contrast-enhanced 3D breast CT dataset
 - See the Appendix A of [my UC Davis disseration work](Disseration_Huang.pdf) for detailed description of movie frame generation
-- The .avi was generated via ImageJ by loading up all the frames and save-as .avi (jpeg)
+- The .avi was generated via ImageJ by loading up all the frames and save-as .avi (jpeg compression)